vaishak10/calculator-app-main/README.md

     I do want to add more features in this Calculator, make it bit like a scientific calculator with features to make complex mathematical operations.

     Currently this calculator works on click event i.e., we need to click on the buttons on the keypad using mouse .
 Want to make sure that along with this feature ,can add keyboard events such that user can operate the keypad from the comfort of the user's keyboard.

+   *** Update on keyboard events ***

+    The keyboard events feature has been introduced , but there have been some minor changes on which buttons to be used.
+Refer the note section of the UI which is placed below the calculator.

   - [Useful resources](#useful-resources)